-BPI Recommends:Increasing capital requirements by potentially tens of billions ofdollars on large banks above what is required under the Comprehensive Capital Analysis and Review (CCAR) would impose significant economic costs that would greatly exceed any potential benefits.
-There is good evidence to suggest that the CCyB would not effectively moderate financial risks or increase
+BPI Recommends:Increasing capital requirements by tens of billions of dollars on a limited number of banks above what is required under CCAR would impose significant economic costs on borrowers that would greatly exceed any potential benefits.
+As a result, CCyB should not be imposed.

 The current advanced measurement approach (AMA) for operational risk

 capital requires banks to develop an internal model that looks at both internal

 and external historical loss data to estimate operational risk.
 This approach to

 operational risk capital is flawed and unreliable, inherently backward-looking,

 and produced widely varying and highly volatile estimates.

 BPI Recommends:Operational risk requirements should be based primarily on the risks posed by a banking organization’s current activities and businesses, not simply businesses that created losses in the past.
 They should recognize and encourage risk mitigation, by adjusting for qualifying actions that insure against loss.